 The entire area is within the North Fork Peachtree Creek sewer shed and appears to flow to a main located between Williamsburg Plaza and Audubon apartments (manhole ID 18-196-s034).
-Based on recent sewer capacity approvals, this does not appear to be a capacity constrained area.
+Based on recent sewer capacity approvals, this does not appear to be a capacity-constrained area.

 A full analysis of future utility demand and capacity is beyond the scope of this report.
 However, due to the proximity to the 30" water line and the recent sewer capacity approvals, there is some level of confidence regarding the ability to support future growth.
+There have been recent concerns within the County regarding current and future sewer capacity.
+While there appears to be additional sewer capacity in the immediate area, a determination of future downstream capacity requires verification from DeKalb County.
+The County is currently developing a Water and Wastewater Master Plan and while a complete review is not part of the Small Area Plan, future development will likely need to be coordinated with the conservation efforts, capital improvements, and resiliency strategy that results from the Water and Wastewater Master Plan.

-Future roadway and sidewalk improvements and planned and programmed for the area and are outlined in this report on the following page.
+Future roadway and sidewalk improvements are planned and programmed for the area and are outlined in this report on the following page.
 The most heavily congested roadway segments, according to the table above are the Clairmont Road at Briarcliff Road intersection and the Clairmont Road at I-85 southbound access ramps during the morning peak, which experience over 55 seconds of delay.
 According to the 2020 level of service summary chart above, no areas exhibit a Level of Service F.